AlterMannomann/sosl/sosl_cmd/README.md

   - :LABEL should have an GOTO :EOF after statements to return to caller correctly
 - Use SOSL_FILE_CFG with full path to the configuration file used for login instead of path

-(C) 2024 Michael Lindenau licensed via [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.txt)
+&copy; 2024 Michael Lindenau licensed via [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.txt)